 At some point, you may need to tune Solr1 to handle heavier indexing and searching loads; this is especially true for production environments with heavy search index usage.
 In this page, we will look at some of the configuration options available, which you can use in order to optimize and make Solr production-ready.
-While the tuning methods presented below are intended as a general guide to optimize a Solr server, it is still important to consider your organization's use case before committing to a different configuration.
+The tuning methods presented below are intended as a general guide to optimize a Solr server; it is still important to consider your organization's use case before committing to a different configuration.

 Before making any changes, it is important to know which parts of Solr may need further optimization.
 To give you an head start, you may check your Solr instance's performance statistics and log files; both of which are accessible via the Solr Admin UI (not available on the embedded version).
 To get to the Solr Admin UI, follow the steps below: